 , a PBS documentary chronicling his effort to provide care for his parents.
 The film shows the transitional process as Stone and his siblings help their parents transition to living spaces that change as they change—from their family home to a retirement community and eventually to an assisted living facility.

-, Phillips says he made the film “to capture [his mother] before her dementia became too advanced.”
+blog article, Phillips says he made the film “to capture [his mother] before her dementia became too advanced.”
 In the article, Stone exhorts others to do the same.
 “Take out your phone, do some interviews, get some video.
 It’s precious to have,” he says.
 With the technology now available to adult children who have parents in transitional phases, this advice is meaningful, realistic, and can be acted on immediately.

 Comedian and actor Seth Rogen encountered Alzheimer’s when he and his family began to notice the memory lapses indicative of early-onset in his mother-in-law.
 Soon after, they witnessed the progressive nature of Alzheimer’s as she eventually lost her ability to recognize loved ones, feed and dress herself, and use the bathroom—all by the age of 60.